Serverless Database – Everything you Need to Know

 The future of Serverless Databases, especially Amazon Aurora Serverless, look promising.
 The features of this modern technology have enabled us to draw focus on essentials like real-time access, scalability, security, and availability.

 Having said that, it is not feasible to ditch existing databases all at once.
-Infrastructure management is challenging and, you could end up losing focus from the real problem of managing databases.
+Infrastructure support and management is challenging and, you could end up losing focus from the real problem of managing databases.

-What I’d love to talk about is your experiments with any of the serverless databases and what are the things you look forward to?
-If you think I am missing something, kindly comment or get in touch with me on Twitter @Jignesh_Simform.
+What we would love to talk about is your experiments with any of the serverless database platforms and what are the things you look forward to?
+If you think we’re missing something, kindly comment or get in touch with me on Twitter @Jignesh_Simform.